kenaniah/chrome-navigation-plugin/README.md

-Next Page for Google Chrome
+Navigation Shortcuts for Google Chrome
 =======================

-Next Page is a extension for Chrome that allows you to navigate to the next, previous, or top page using simple keyboard shortcuts.
+Navigation is a extension for Chrome that allows you to navigate to the next, previous, or top page using simple keyboard shortcuts.
 The extension can be found here:
 <a href="https://chrome.google.com/webstore/detail/ioogigbgjmadikfocfdmmdlghogaehca/details">Next Page - Chrome Web Store</a>.